 Before installing Protect, refer to Requirements.
-The installation of Protect is done from the Tanium Console.

 - Log into the Tanium Console using an account with Administrator privileges.

 - From the Main menu, click Tanium Solutions.

 - Click Import X.X (where X.X is the current module version number) under Protect.

 If you are prompted, click Proceed with Import.
 Enter your credentials.

 After the Tanium Protect installation and configuration process completes, you see the message Import completed successfully, and Protect appears in the main menu.